 |

-First published in September 2000, Scope
+First published in September 2000, Scope Note 39 is an annotated

-Note 39 is an annotated bibliography with links to electronic texts where possible.
-It is updated on a periodic basis.
+bibliography with links to electronic texts where possible.
+It is updated on

 Introduction